Production Readiness

 Support

-• Know how to reach Rockset support (via chat support and/or support tickets).
+• Know how to reach Rockset Support (via chat support and/or support tickets).

-• Subscribe to Rockset status page: https://status.rockset.com/
+• Subscribe to the Rockset status page.

 • If you have a support contract, run a mock fire drill.
 File a SEV1 support ticket and time how quickly support acknowledges the ticket.

-Billing and cost management
+Billing and Cost Management

 Appendix